alan-turing-institute/plankton-dsg-challenge/notebooks/README.md

+### On ml.azure.com

-To set up the environment for running the notebooks:
+The environment has been set up using the following commands:

 1. `conda env create -f environment.yml`
 2. `conda activate scivis-plankton`

-Then run `jupyter notebook`
+3. `python -m ipykernel install --user --name scivis-plankton --display-name "Python (scivis-plankton)"`

+The third command makes `scivis-plankton` available as a notebook kernel.